Muspelheim-Hosting/NourNebula/README.md

 #### Notes

 As of Forge 1.13, the installer must be run to generate required files.
 The installer output is cached by default.
-This is done to speed up subsequent builds and allow Nebula to be run as a CI job.
+This is done to speed up subsequent builds and allow Bifrost to be run as a CI job.
 Options are provided to discard installer output (no caching) and invalidate caches (delete cached output and require fresh generation).
 To invalidate only a single version cache, manually delete the cached folder.

 >
 > Example Usage